pa11y/pa11y/MIGRATION.md

 ### Warnings and Notices

 Pa11y 5.0 ignores warnings and notices by default, as these are not usually actionable or useful in automated testing.

-You can force Pa11y to include warnings and notices again by using the `--include-non-errors` command-line flag or the `includeNonErrors` option.
+You can force Pa11y to include warnings and notices again by using the `--include-notices` and `--include-warnings` command-line flags, or the `includeNotices` and `includeWarnings` options.

 ### Command-Line Interface